vertxxyz/help.vertx.xyz/Troubleshooter/Assets/Site/Programming/Common Errors/Runtime Exceptions/Null Reference Exception.md

 ## Null reference exception
 ### Description
 A `NullReferenceException` (**NRE**), occurs when code tries to access a variable which isn’t set, or found.
-:::info
+:::warning
-Declaring a reference variable does not automatically assign it an appropriate value.
+Declaring a reference variable does not automatically assign it a value.
 :::

 ### Troubleshooting:
-Check accessed variables on the line throwing the exception[^1] for `null`.
+Check accessed variables on the [line throwing the exception](../Stack%20Traces.md) for `null`.

 Only reference types can be `null`.
 Ie. `class`, `interface`, or `delegate` variables.
 Access is denoted by: